Have you ever wondered why the digital strategies adopted by your company are not generating results?

 A strategy comprises a holistic, long-term view.
 It must take into account all the nuances of the business and direct it to a future point, with profitability.

-What we see most today are companies, agencies and consultants preaching a strategic approach to the most varied activities.
+What we see most nowadays are companies, agencies, and consultants preaching a strategic approach for the most varied activities.
 Growth strategy, SEO, CRO, SEM, inbound, etc.

 Strategies are sold and what we actually have are blocks of activities that are generally disconnected from the business objectives.

-This is even more evident (and it is more serious) in large companies when there is no integrated management of multiple agents (service providers – agencies, consultants, internal staff).
+This becomes even more evident (and is more serious) in large companies when there is no integrated management of the multiple agents (service providers – agencies, consultants, internal staff).

-When I talk to some leaders about what they mean by digital, some still understand it as the updated term for what their IT department does.
-It is quite common for SEO and analytics projects to be spearheaded by the IT department and can move away from marketing or BI for example.
+When I talk to some leaders about what they mean by digital, some still understand it as being the updated term for what their IT department does.
+It is quite common that SEO and analytics projects are headed by the IT department and may pass far away from marketing or BI for example.

-Others focus on marketing or digital sales, with no concern for technology and development.
+Others focus on marketing or digital sales, without concern for technology and development.

-Few have a broad and holistic view of what digital really means.
+Few have a broad, holistic view of what digital really means.

-Beware of vague or mistaken definitions and concepts.
+Beware of vague or misleading definitions and concepts.

-- Operationalization: continuous advances in data analysis and connectivity bring new insights and new business models.
+- Operationalization: continuous advances in data analytics and connectivity bring new insights and new business models.

 Misunderstanding of the digital economy

 Unlike non-digital models, the digital economy disproportionately transfers economic value to consumers.
-This decreases the revenue share across the chain.
+This decreases the revenue share through the chain.

-Simply defending a position in the market is no longer a winning strategy (something that often happened outside of digital).
+Simply defending a market position is no longer a winning strategy (something that often happened outside of digital).

-Executives need to quickly learn how to compete, create value for customers and keep a little for themselves in a world of ever-decreasing profits.
+Executives need to learn quickly how to compete, create value for customers, and keep a little for themselves in a world of shrinking profits.

-Take Tesla as an example.
-Tesla “Captured” the value of the first engine in electric vehicles.
+Take Tesla, for example.
+Tesla has “captured” the value of the first motor in electric vehicles.
 Seven years ago, existing automakers could have bought Tesla for about USD 4 billion.
-Nobody made the move, and Tesla accelerated.
-Since then, companies have invested money in their own electric vehicle projects to compete with Tesla’s leadership.
-In the last three years alone, GM has invested more than USD 20 billion in R&D (mostly in sensors like Tesla’s), 5 times more than the amount invested by Tesla.
+No one made the move, and Tesla accelerated.
+Since then, companies have invested money in their own projects with electric vehicles to compete with Tesla’s lead.
+In the last three years alone, GM has invested more than $20 billion in R&D (much of it in sensors like Tesla’s), 5 times the amount invested by Tesla.

-Do not underestimate ecosystems.
+Don’t underestimate ecosystems.
 Industries become ecosystems.
-Digital platforms like Amazon break down barriers between industrial sectors.
+Digital platforms like Amazon break down barriers between industries.

-The value migrates to the platforms instead of going to the traditional chains.
+Value migrates to the platforms rather than to the traditional chains.

-The economy of digital platforms and ecosystems changes the fundamentals of supply and demand.
-The best companies have the scale to reach an almost unlimited customer base, use artificial intelligence and other tools and benefit from the production chain.
-Unlikely business models come true.
+The economics of digital platforms and ecosystems changes the fundamentals of supply and demand.
+The best companies have the scale to reach an almost unlimited customer base, use artificial intelligence and other tools, and benefit from the production chain.
+Unlikely business models become reality.
 Facebook is an important media player even without producing content.
-Uber and Airbnb sell mobility and accommodation without owning cars or hotels.
+Uber and Airbnb sell mobility and lodging without owning cars or hotels.

-Look beyond existing players.
-Most companies are concerned about native digital threats, their actions receive the most attention.
+Look beyond the existing players.
+Most companies are concerned about digital native threats, their actions get most of the attention.

-However, market entrants can bring about as much disruption as digital natives.
-As?
-One way is to move on a large scale.
+However, market entrants can bring as much disruption as digital natives.
+How?
+One way is by moving in a big way.

-B2B digitization grows rapidly.
-Automation of production lines and back-office tasks create value and allow movement on a large scale.
+The digitization of B2B is growing rapidly.
+Automation of production lines and back-office tasks creates value and enables large-scale movement.

-Do not lose sight of the duality of digital.
-Companies cannot just choose to transform their core business or innovate into new business models.
+Don’t lose sight of the duality of digital.
+Companies cannot just choose between transforming their core business or innovating in new business models.
 They need to do both.

 A very common thought is that to be disruptive you need to create something completely new.
 This thinking is understandable and becomes an impetus for an innovation strategy.
-However, for most companies, the pace of disruption is uneven and they are unable to deviate from their current business model.
+However, for most companies, the pace of disruption is uneven and they are unable to move away from their current business model.

-They need to digitize their current businesses and innovate through new models.
+They need to digitize their current business and innovate through new models.

-Digitization does not go away and only tends to accelerate.
-If companies want to survive, they need to change where and how they are playing.
-Furthermore, they need to do this quickly.
+Digitalization is not going away and is only accelerating.
+If companies want to survive they need to change where and how they are playing.
+Besides, they need to do it fast.

 How is your company’s digital strategy?
-Are you making any of these failures?
+Are you making any of these mistakes?